 Optional Ticketed Sessions

-If you or your school is not a current member, get the best rates by first joining CLMS (middle school educators), CLHS (high school educators) or CLES (elementary school educators), then registering for the conference.
+Not a current member?
+Get the best rates by first joining CLS, then registering for the conference.

 Register Online (secure online form)